 You might find that your application is located in a subdirectory inside a subdirectory inside a subdirectory in your Applications directory.
 If that's the case, it's probably in some random application "group" that Launchpad helpfully created for you.
 If the app is in an application group in Launchpad, you don't have to physically move it around in your Applications directory; you can simply go into Launchpad and drag it out of the group.

 Update: Or you can simply drag the app onto the Launchpad icon in the Dock, and it will appear in Launchpad.
 (Thanks to Eric S. for that tip in the comments below.)

 Or you can make an alias of the app and put that in the top level of the Applications directory.
 Then the alias will appear in Launchpad just like any other application.

 Did I Miss Any?

 Are you aware of any other instances when an application doesn't show up in Launchpad?
-If you are, let us know by using the comment box below.
+If you are, let us know by using the comment box below their website.